higherkindness/mu-scala/docs/src/main/tut/annotations.md

 # Annotations

-Provided below is a summary of all the current annotations that [frees-rpc] provides:
+Provided below is a summary of all the current annotations that [mu] provides:

 Annotation | Scope | Arguments | Description
 --- | --- | --- | ---